mSvcBench/muBench/Docs/Manual.md

 #### Execution of the ServicGraphGenrator <!-- omit in toc -->

-The ServicGraphGenrator takes as input a JSON configuration file (`ServiceGraphParameters.json`) as the following one:
+The ServicGraphGenrator takes as input a JSON configuration file (`ServiceGraphParameters.json`) as the following:

 ```json
 {